Motorways in Croatia

 More info

-You can find out plenty of information on motorways in Croatia on the Hrvatske Autoceste website.
+You can find plenty of information on motorways in Croatia on the Hrvatske Autoceste website.
 Autocesta Zagreb – Macelj provides info about that one motorway, whilst Bina Istra runs the two motorways in Istria.

 The Via Michelin website is also a very valuable resource for trip planning (on motorways or not!).
 As well as suggesting different routes (if you’d prefer non-motorway alternatives), the website estimates costs – toll plus fuel costs – for your drive.